billbuchanan/esecurity/unit01_cipher_fundamentals/lab/README.md

 Using this determine the following:

-No	Description	Result
-D.4	Which of the following numbers are prime numbers:
+### D.4	Which of the following numbers are prime numbers:
 	Is 5 prime?
 Yes/No

 Is 7919 prime?
 Yes/No